MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

-# Use Microsoft HPC Pack to Create a Windows Azure Compute Cluster #
+# Use Microsoft HPC Pack to Create a Microsoft Azure Compute Cluster #